piyoki/nixos-config/README.md

 > [!NOTE]
 > This repo contains the declarative configuration of a few NixOS systems, with ~100% config nixfied.

+## Introduction

+As the date of writing (March 2024), I've commited myself switching to NixOS on my daily-drivers and a few servers.
+This repository reflects my current multi-profile NixOS configuration with Flake.
+I'd like to actively learn more about Nix, specially NixOS with Flake.
+In my view, NixOS is a revolutionary invention in the Linux world, as it offers a new paradigm of system configuration and package management.
+It is not only reliable and secure, but also fun and rewarding to use.

 ## Upstream inputs

 - [home-manager](https://github.com/nix-community/home-manager) configurations as flake module.